askingtheology/owned_by_osmanli/pages/mydoc/mydoc_grislamicdilemma.md

   <body>
     <!-- This is the markup of your box, in simpler terms the content structure. -->
     <div class="boxed">
-**Question:** Does Quran 29:46 teach that Allah and the god of the "people of the scripture" (Jews and Christians) are one and the same?
+<strong>Question:</strong>Does Quran 29:46 teach that Allah and the god of the "people of the scripture" (Jews and Christians) are one and the same?
 <br> <br>
-**Response:** No. Devin Nicely (the author of this post) has made a mistake in reading the verse.
+<strong>Response:</strong> No. Devin Nicely (the author of this post) has made a mistake in reading the verse.
 It clearly says <font color="red">...EXCEPT FOR THOSE WHO COMMIT INJUSTICE AMONG THEM, and say, "We believe in that which has been revealed to us and revealed to you.
-And our God and your God is one...</font>.
-Muslims should only argue with those who don't commit injustice.
+And our God and your God is one...</font> Muslims should only argue with those who don't commit injustice.
 The Quran identifies such people as those who [knowingly] group Allah with other gods of Abrahamic faith as one God.
     </div>
   </body>
 </html>